LukasKastern/EasyGrid/README.md

 ### Graphic Elements

 Currently we have a **GridLabel** class to display text and a **GridTexture**. <br>
-You can easily create your own Graphic elements by inherting by **GridGraphic** and overriding the draw method.
+You can easily create your own Graphic elements by inheriting **GridGraphic** and overriding the draw method.

 #### Receiving Input